numaproj/numaflow/docs/installation.md

 A managed namespace installation watches and executes pipelines in a specific namespace.

-To do managed namespace installation, besides `--namespaced`, add `--managed-namespace` and the specific namespace to the `numaflow-controller` deployment arguments.
+To do managed namespace installation, besides `--namespaced`, add `--managed-namespace` and the specific namespace to the `numaflow-controller` and `numaflow-server` deployment arguments.

 ```
       - args: